 There is no doubt that teachers owe a duty of care to students.
-When this duty starts, where it ends and precisely what constitutes a breach of duty are not nearly so clearcut.
+There is no simple answer as to when this duty starts, where it ends and precisely what constitutes a breach of duty.

 The following general principles apply:

 The duty of care applies while the students are on the school premises during school opening hours.
-It may also apply if the students are present outside of official school hours, e.g., if they arrive early or leave late and the teacher/school has agreed to the students being present
+It can also apply if the students are present outside of official school hours, for example, if they arrive early or leave late and the teacher or school has agreed to the students being present.

 The same duty of care applies if a teacher voluntarily supervises children.

-Teachers are required to follow good standards and approved practice.
+Teachers must follow good standards and approved practice.
 Risky classes and activities require a greater degree of supervision.
-If goggles, protective clothing, etc., are supplied for certain activities, it is the teacher's duty to ensure that they are worn
+If goggles, protective clothing, etc., are supplied for certain activities, it is the teacher's duty to ensure that they are worn.

 Teachers are not insurers and cannot be responsible for every accident in school hours.
-The courts accept that some accidents will happen no matter how well supervision is carried out and, in such cases, the teacher/school cannot be held liable.
+The courts accept that some accidents will happen no matter how well supervision is carried out and, in such cases, the teacher or school cannot be held liable.